 From the Script, Midnight in the Garden of Good and Evil

 Jim Williams is one of those characters brought to life by prose I wish I had the opportunity to know.
 Williams, an antique dealer, became known to me through the movie, and later book, Midnight in the Garden of Good and Evil.

 In 2004, Hui and I visited Savannah and Mercer House, the former home of Williams.
 Mercer House is not a house museum exactly, tours of the first floor are offered, but the second floor remains private.

 Antique dealers would seem to make good characters for a book.
 They live off of the stories left for them, not through prose, but through objects-objects that once belonged to someone else.
 Those with this special sense of what can be learned from an object, regardless of wealth, don’t often appreciate things being shiny and new.

 One scene in the book has two visitors to Mercer House discussing whether Williams came from new money or old.
 Based on significant fabric wear on a chair, the visitor guessed Williams came from old money.
 Williams, overhearing, made the correction, explaining he was well aware that old money would leave fabric as it was.

-There guide on the Mercer House tour told us about some Chinese porcelain that had spent most of its existence underwater.
-Apparently Williams tried to use it for dining, but found that the salt water seeped through to make anything placed on it taste salty.
-It’s not just salt, I thought, but salt from a deep ship wreck.
-In the book there’s a scene during an anxiety-filled moment when Williams has the idea to do something fun–eat sandwiches off of the rescued China.
+The guide on the Mercer House tour told us about some Chinese porcelain that had spent most of its existence underwater.
+Apparently, Williams tried to use it for dining but found that the salt water seeped through to make anything placed on it taste salty.
+It’s not just salt, I thought, but salt from a deep shipwreck.
+In the book, there’s a scene during an anxiety-filled moment when Williams has the idea to do something fun–eat sandwiches from the rescued China.